realJeremySun/first-web-game-lb4/blog/2019-04-24-my-first-API-with-loopback-4-(part-2).md

   constructor(options: ApplicationConfig = {}) {
   ...
 ```
-Open `src/controllers/character.controller.ts` and add two lines at the very beginning:
+Open `src/controllers/character.controller.ts` and add two lines at the head:

 ```ts
 import {FirstgameApplication as app} from '../';